chrissoria/chrissoria.github.io/_posts/2024-09-08-llms-improving-string-match-rate.md

-There are 5222 schools in the berkeley list and 6543 in the IPEDS data.
-The highest possible max match is 5222.
-Therefore, in all future match rates we will set the denominator to 5222.
+With both datasets cleaned and prepared, we can now attempt to match them based on the school names.
+There are 5,222 unique schools in the Berkeley list and 6,543 in the IPEDS data.
+Our goal is to maximize the match rate, with the highest possible match being 5,222.

 ```python
 highest_possible_match = len(berkeley_schools)
 ```

-Let's try and match this data based on the school column and see what match rate we can obtain.
+We perform a left join to match the datasets based on the school column:

 ```python